 GCSE / Level 2 Qualifications

-The 2017 GCSE results mark the start of a significant change in the nature of GCSE / Level 2 curriculum delivered in school and of the assessment grading system used.
-Students who collected their exam results in 2017 received their Maths and English grades in a number form, using a new 9 to 1 system.
+The 2018 GCSE results mark the start of the new assessment grading system being used by a much wider range of subjects.
+Students who collected their exam results in 2018 received the majority of their exam grades in a number form, using a new 9 to 1 system.
 This change, both in the syllabuses taught in schools across the country and in the grades received means that schools can no longer compare performance of this year's students to those of the past years.
-All other 'legacy' GCSE subjects used the old A* to G grading system for the 2017 results meaning students received a combination of grades across their exam results.
-From 2018 onwards almost all GCSE subjects will use the new 9 to 1 grading system.
 The diagram below shows the relationship between the 9 to 1 and A* to G grading systems:

 The new ‘harder’ GCSE exams in English and Maths in 2017 proved not to be a stumbling block for the Year 11 students at AGS, as results in both of these key subject areas improved.
 In Maths, 84% of the Year 11 at AGS achieved a ‘standard pass’ (equivalent to the old grade C) which was a 10% increase from 2016.
 In English this figure reached 86%, compared to 71% the year before.
-The school is also very pleased with the number of students achieving the new higher threshold of what the government are calling a ‘strong pass’ in both English and Maths.
-64% of students at AGS achieved a Grade 5 or better in both English and Maths.
+We are very pleased by the way in which our students responded to the new 'harder' GCSEs in a much wider range of subjects in 2018

 A Level / Level 3 Qualifications

-Destination analysis shows that a very high proportion of students leaving the Anthony Gell School 6th form went on to secure employment, continuing education or training opportunities, (98% in total).
-Of these, 80% went on to continue their education and a further 12% were successful in gaining apprenticeships.
+Destination analysis shows that a very high proportion of students leaving the Anthony Gell School 6th form went on to secure employment, continuing education or training.

 To find out more about our school’s performance in examinations please follow the link below: